diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

           #                                          get_full_hessian = True,verbose = True) # Full calculus
           # We can save it
           self.dyn_hessian.save_qe("hessian")
+          # We calculate the frequencies of the hessian:
           w_hessian, pols_hessian = self.dyn_hessian.DiagonalizeSupercell()

           # Print all the frequency converting them into cm-1 (They are in Ry)